 There are many courses called data analytics bootcamps which teach participants the basics of working with data.
 Suppose instead your business selects a proprietary data analytics software that is easy-to-use.
 In that case, you take your data to a data analytics bootcamp so you can lower costs.
 As you start analyzing your customer data, the real costs to serve become more visible.
 Instead of cutting costs at random, data analytics provides insight to make strategic adjustments.
 Companies who can quantify gains from analyzing data report an average 10% reduction in costs each year.
-In addition to lowering costs, data analysis helps companies invest capital more efficiently.
-Boost productivity

 The first step to lowering costs is to identify inefficiencies.
 This enables managers to introduce and make adjustments that streamline or automate processes across the company.
 For instance, valuable time is wasted when employees must spend time looking for the information they need to make a decision.
 A data analytics solution such as Phocas merges all of your data into a single interface that can be quickly accessed from a dashboard.
 In just a few clicks your data is converted into a report that can be quickly and easily shared with team members or customers during sales meetings.
 Without an intuitive analytics solution, your employees may not have the technical know-how to understand the data and be forced to turn to your IT team to generate reports.